Skip to main content

 Sunshine Coast

-The Sunshine Coast features secluded bays, stunning inlets, and towering granite cliffs.
+The Sunshine Coast includes secluded bays, stunning inlets, and towering granite cliffs.
 There are over 60 waterfalls, with the notably spectacular Freil Lake Falls located in Harmony Islands Marine Park.

-The Sunshine Coast is also a great area for swimming and snorkeling.
+The Sunshine Coast is also a great area for swimming and snorkelling.
 Buccaneer Bay boasts broad, sandy beaches and warm, sheltered waters.
-Other popular destinations include Garden Bay and Hardy Island.
+Garden Bay and Hardy Island are also notably popular destinations.

 Click below for information on other Sunshine Coast marine parks: